For Economics 3901: International Trade Assignment

 - use the truncation symbol: * at the end of a word root to get all possible endings (e.g. econom*)

-- use wildcard symbol: ? to replace one letter in a word (e.g. globali?ation)
+- use the wildcard symbol: ? to replace one letter in a word (e.g. globali?ation)

-- use boolean operators: "AND" to ensure both keywords are included in a search; use "OR" to broaden a search to include synonyms or variations of a term
+- use the Boolean operator: "AND" between search terms to ensure both are included in items found ; use "OR" to broaden a search to include any of several synonyms or variations of a term (NOTE: Boolean operators must be capitalized in some databases, e.g. Novanet)

 - limit articles found by source type, as required

-- articles found can be sorted by date (e.g. most recent first)
+- articles found can be sorted by date (most recent first)

 Evaluating Sources:

-Before using statistics, look for the metadata: Source, date (of collection, compilation, coverage, etc.), definitions of terms, details on data collection, presentation, methodology, etc. If basic details are not available or are inadequate, the source may not be appropriate for use.
+Before using data or statistics, look for information about them: publisher, or host site, date of collection, compilation, coverage, definitions of terms, details on how the data were collected and compiled, methodologies used, etc. If basic details are not available or are inadequate, the source may not be appropriate for use.
 More tips on evaluating sources are on the library website under Research Help.

 Citing Sources:

-How to Cite Statistics Canada Products By Statistics Canada.
+How to Cite Statistics Canada Products.
+By Statistics Canada.
+2021.

 Trade Terms, Abbreviations & Codes: